magefan/module-blog/README.md

 # [Magefan](http://magefan.com/) Blog Extension for Magento 2

-[Magento 2](http://magento.com/) Blog extension allows you to create a full-fledged blog on your Magento 2 Store.
+Blog extension for allows you to create a full-fledged blog on your [Magento 2](http://magento.com/) Store.

 ## Features